-The overall increase in the rates paid on our average interest bearing liabilities increased 199 bps for the first quarter of 2023 compared to the same period in 2022.
-The increase in rates on interest bearing liabilities for the first quarter of 2023 compared to the same period in 2022 was primarily due to an increase in rates paid on our interest bearing deposits, other borrowings and subordinated debentures.
-The rate on our interest bearing deposits increased 197 bps to 2.20% for the first quarter of 2023 compared to 0.23% for the same period in 2022.
-The increase in rates paid on our interest bearing deposits was primarily due to an increase in rates paid on our savings and interest bearing transaction accounts and our time deposits during the first quarter of 2023 compared to the same period in 2022.
-Because of recent and expected increases in the federal funds rate, we would expect to experience increases in the rates on our interest-bearing deposits in future periods.
+The overall increase in the rates paid on our average interest bearing liabilities increased 287 bps to 3.59% for the third quarter and 255 bps to 3.02% for the first nine months of 2023 compared to the same periods in 2022.
+The increase in rates on interest bearing liabilities for the third quarter and first nine months of 2023 compared to the same periods in 2022 was primarily due to an increase in rates paid on our interest bearing deposits, other borrowings and subordinated debentures.

+The rate on our interest bearing deposits increased 289 bps to 3.48% for the third quarter and 253 bps to 2.90% for the first nine months of 2023 compared to 0.59% for the third quarter and 0.37% for the first nine months of 2022.
+Like many banks within our industry, we have seen a shift in the mix of deposits away from non-interest bearing and lower cost deposits to more time deposits as many customers have been taking advantage of increases in time deposit rates.
+As a result, the increase in rates paid on our interest bearing deposits was primarily due to an increase in rates paid on our savings and interest bearing transaction accounts and our time deposits during the third quarter and first nine months of 2023 compared to the same periods in 2022.
+Because of recent and expected increases in the federal funds rate, we would expect to experience further increases in the rates on our interest-bearing deposits in future periods.
 Additionally, changes in expected deposit levels necessary to fund future potential growth in earning assets, the level of on-balance sheet liquidity, or competitive conditions, among other factors, could significantly affect deposit costs in future periods.

 Our other borrowing sources include (i) other borrowings, comprised primarily of FHLB advances and, to a lesser extent, federal funds purchased, (ii) subordinated notes and (iii) subordinated debentures.
-The increase in rates paid on our other borrowings is due to increases in the federal funds rate beginning in March 2022.
-The rates paid on our subordinated debentures, which are tied to spreads over the 90-day LIBOR and reset periodically, increased primarily due to increases in LIBOR during the first quarter of 2023 compared to the same period in 2022.
+The increase in rates paid on our other borrowings for the third quarter and first nine months of 2023 is due to increases in the federal funds rate beginning in March 2022.
+Beginning July 1, 2023, the rates paid on our subordinated debentures are tied to spreads over the 3-month term SOFR.
+Prior to July 1, 2023, the rates paid on our subordinated debentures were tied to spreads over the 90-day LIBOR.
+The rates paid on our subordinated debentures, increased primarily due to increases in LIBOR during the first six months of 2023 and increases in 3-month term SOFR during the third quarter of 2023, compared to the same periods in 2022.

-The increase in average earning assets for the first quarter of 2023 compared to the same period in 2022 was primarily due to an increase in non-purchased loans, partially offset by a decrease in the average balance of interest bearing deposits and federal funds sold and, to a lesser extent, decreases in investment securities and purchased loans.
-The increase in the average balance of interest bearing liabilities for the first quarter of 2023 compared to the same period in 2022 was primarily due to an increase in the average balance of interest bearing deposits needed to fund the increase in our average earning assets.
+The increase in average earning assets for the third quarter and first nine months of 2023 compared to the same period in 2022 was primarily due to an increase in non-purchased loans, partially offset by a decrease in the average balance of investment securities.
+The increase in the average balance of interest bearing liabilities for the third quarter and first nine months of 2023 compared to the same periods in 2022 was primarily due to an increase in the average balance of interest bearing deposits and, to a lesser extent, other borrowings needed to fund the increase in our average earning assets.